tom171296/run-stryker-net/README.md

 ### `breakAt`

 **Optional** Set the minimal mutation score threshold for the action to succeed.
 If the threshold is not met, the action will fail the pipeline.
+The default value is `0`.

 ## Outputs